ludwigwinkler/ludwigwinkler.github.io/globalizedfinance/_posts/2022-10-10-moneylaundering.md

 ### Why should you put your bills in the laundry machine?

 Obviously, the spread of Covid-19 has made us all very sensitive to germs and viruses.
-Cash changes hand a lot of times and thus is the perfect medium to transmit diseases.
+Cash changes hands a lot of times and thus is the perfect medium to transmit diseases.
 ... yeah, I'm actually talking about the art of financial subterfuge obscuring the illicit origin of illegally obtained money.

 Apart from their ideologically motivated peers, criminals are driven by one thing: profit.
 Greed is the principal goal, but people that require money laundering skills don't sell stolen chewing gum on the school yard.
-Instead, they have millions or even billions originating from illegal sources which need to be moved into accessible bank accounts of the criminals.
+Instead, they have millions or even billions originating from illegal sources which need to be moved into official, legitimate and unsuspecting bank accounts of the criminals.
 Thus the money needs to be able to be handled just like any other legitimate money.

 The problem is, as soon as a sovereign (and hopefully clean) police force would ascertain that an investment was done with money originating from illicit sources, they are most of the time allowed to seize the investments.